Homeowners Insurance: What you Need to Know

 Speak to your Agent About Boosting Your Coverage

-After your project is finished, the value of your home will obviously increase.
-Make sure you speak to your agent about boosting your coverage to the level you will need to protect the new value of your home.
+After your project is finished, the value of your home will obviously increase, especially if you wind up adding room (square footage) to your house or constructing an ADU on your property.
+Be sure to inform your insurance agent of this addition and about boosting your coverage to the level you will need to protect the new value of your home.
 God forbid something would happen after the completion of the project that destroys your now $350,000 home, and your pre-remodel policy only covered you for $300,000.
 I couldn’t imagine how upset I would be.

 Review your Coverage on a Yearly Basis